Skip to Main Navigation | Skip to Content

 An undergraduate certificate program must reflect the educational mission of The University of Central Missouri.
 The purpose of an undergraduate certificate program is to provide students with a concentrated, cohesive area of study.
 Successful completion should help participants achieve specified learning objectives and competencies in a defined field of study.
 It is designed to increase the education of matriculated undergraduate students or to provide continuing education to undergraduate non-degree seeking students.

-An undergraduate certificate program requires a minimum of twelve and a maximum of twenty-one undergraduate credit hours unless it meets state/accrediting body guidelines/criteria.
+An undergraduate certificate program requires a minimum of twelve and a maximum of twenty-one.
+Exceptions may be granted if necessary to meet state/accrediting body guidelines/criteria.

-All courses from The University of Central Missouri must be taken for an earned grade of A, B, C, D, or F. Courses cannot be taken for Pass/Fail credit.
-Completion of the certificate program requires a GPA of 2.00.
+All courses from The University of Central Missouri must be taken for an earned grade of A, B, C, or D. Courses cannot be taken for Pass/Fail credit.
+Completion of the certificate program requires a GPA of 2.00 in the program hours.

 Undergraduate certificate courses cannot be satisfied by life experience or previous work experience.
 Upon approval by the department, a student may transfer a maximum of fifty percent of the required hours of the undergraduate credit from another institution.
 Requirements for transfer credit include: